dhsilber/DoNext/README.md

 It does this by tracking my routine, scheduled events, todo list, and projects.
 (Tasks needs to be added.)

-Data is stored in the browser's local storage, so they are instantly available when the app is reloaded.
-This data can be loaded from files and downloaded as well.

-It does not yet:
-- highlight next tasks
-- show events from my Google calendar

 The repeating todos are all about building habits.
 It feels good to check them off my list every day, but ideally I'll do them even without the reminders.